 But keep in mind that it takes about one hour for the tryptophan in the foods to reach the brain, so don’t wait until right before bedtime to have your snack.

 OTHER THINGS TO SNOOZE ABOUT…

-- Exercise – While exercise is good for you in many ways and can assist with relaxation, if it is done to close to bed time, it can actually stimulate your body too much to allow rest.
-This happens as a result of the endorphin/adrenaline rush of high intensity exercise and also because of a higher body temperature (a cooler body temperature promotes sleep).
-Best advice is to try to schedule your exercise in the morning or at least five hours before your scheduled bedtime (takes about that long for your body to cool down properly).
+- Exercise – While exercise is good for you in many ways and can assist with relaxation if it is done to close to bedtime, it can actually stimulate your body too much to allow rest.
+This happens as a result of the endorphin/adrenaline rush of high-intensity exercise and also because of higher body temperature (a cooler body temperature promotes sleep).
+The best advice is to try to schedule your exercise in the morning or at least five hours before your scheduled bedtime (takes about that long for your body to cool down properly).

 - Stress – If you have a lot on your mind, consider keeping a journal next to your bed so you can scribble down any thoughts that won’t let your mind settle.

 - Tiredness – It might seem obvious but go to bed when you are tired.
 Don’t wait until Desperate Housewives is finished because there is a good chance that you will start to feel more awake again which will make it more difficult to get to sleep.

 Let me know how you go with these tips and if anybody has any other tips that have worked for them, please feel free to comment below.